ibm-ecosystem-engineering/Watson-Speech/single-container-stt/README.md

 ## Step 5: Query the STT service
 Open up another terminal, and query the service to transcribe audio files.
 Download an audio `.wav` file with English or French speech to your local machine, and give it the name `output.wav`.
 Then, you can request transcriptions of the speech with the commands below.

-Use the default STT model, which is configured as `en-US_Multimedia` in `env_config.json`:
+For English audio samples, use the default STT model which is configured as `en-US_Multimedia` in `env_config.json`:
 ```
 curl "http://localhost:1080/speech-to-text/api/v1/recognize" \
   --header "Content-Type: audio/wav" \
   --data-binary @output.wav
 ```
-Note that you can find `.wav` files with English speech in the GitHub repo for this tutorial in the subdirectory:
+Note that you can find English audio samples in the GitHub repo for this tutorial in the subdirectory:
 ```
 Watson-Speech/Speech To  Text/Sample_dataset
 ```

-For French specify the model `fr-FR_Multimedia`:
+For French audio samples specify the model `fr-FR_Multimedia`:
 ```
 curl "http://localhost:1080/speech-to-text/api/v1/recognize?model=fr-FR_Multimedia" \
   --header "Content-Type: audio/wav" \